Dendroidal Segal spaces and infinity-operads: Segal operads

 \begin{cor} A morphism between dendroidal Segal spaces $X\To Y$ is a complete weak equivalence if and only if $\gamma_*(X)\To \gamma_*(Y)$ is a Segal weak equivalence of Segal operads. \end{cor}

-\begin{definition} Given a dendroidal Segal space $X$, we associate to it an operad\footnote{We leave as an exercise for the reader that this defines an operad.
-However, we will only need the underlying category of this operad, and the fact that this defines a category is a very standard fact which is easy to check directly.
-The reader who does not want to make any explicit computation may also prove this by using the explicit description of the operad associated to an $\infty$-operad (see \cite[Proposition 6.14]{dend3}), Proposition \ref{Segalnice} (to reduce to the case of a complete dendroidal Segal space), Proposition \ref{kAXMapAX}, as well as the Quillen equivalence of Proposition \ref{realleftQuillenequiv}.} $\mathit{ho}(X)$ whose set of colours is $X(\eta)_0$, and whose sets of maps are given by $\pi_0(X(x_1,\ldots,x_n;x))$.
+\begin{paragr} Given a dendroidal Segal space $X$, there is a canonical operad $\mathit{ho}(X)$ associated to it, whose set of colours is $X(\eta)_0$, and whose sets of maps are given by $\pi_0(X(x_1,\ldots,x_n;x))$ (the fact that this defines an operad can be proved using the explicit description of the operad associated to an $\infty$-operad (see \cite[Proposition 6.14]{dend3}), Corollary \ref{cor:Segalnice} (to reduce to the case of a complete dendroidal Segal space), Proposition \ref{kAXMapAX}, as well as the Quillen equivalence of Proposition \ref{realleftQuillenequiv}; however, it is not difficult to understand this construction in elementary terms). \end{paragr}